Sharing is caring!

 How are your Vitamin B12 levels?

-Track your B12 levels and signs/symptoms of deficiency via the 90-day gut healing journal.
+Track your B12 levels and signs/symptoms of deficiency via our gut healing journaling SYSTEM + consider a Vitamin B12 blood test.

 1. Micronutrients and Macronutrients with SIBO